CM2Walki/steampipe/README.md

-STEAMAPPID="22222" (Only Used if there are no scripts in ${BUILDERSCRIPTDIR}) STEAMDEPOTID="22223" (Only Used if there are no scripts in ${BUILDERSCRIPTDIR})
+STEAMAPPID="22222" (Only Used if there are no scripts in ${BUILDERSCRIPTDIR}) STEAMDEPOTID="22223" (Only Used if there are no scripts in ${BUILDERSCRIPTDIR}) FILEEXCLUSIONS="" (; seperated list of things to exclude from the build, Only Used if there are no scripts in ${BUILDERSCRIPTDIR})

 CONTENTBUILDERDIR="${HOMEDIR}/steamsdk"
 BUILDERSCRIPTDIR="${CONTENTBUILDERDIR}/sdk/tools/ContentBuilder/scripts"